sackosoft/zig-luajit/README.md

 - 📢 indicates symbols that were renamed in a non-obvious way, such as `lua_objlen` becoming `lua.lengthOf`, or cases where the usage pattern has changed, such as using the Zig `init()` function pattern instead of using `lua_newstate()` directly.
 - ➖ indicates a symbol that is supported internally, but not available in the public API surface.
+- 🆖 indicates a symbol that is intentionally not supported.
+This is usually the case when the functionality is specific to the C API and has no Zig counterpart, or the functionality is provided by a different part of the Zig interface.

 | C Type Definition | Available in `zig-luajit` |
 |--------------|---------------------------|